 We believe that the arts are an essential part of learning and we use visual art, music, drama, and movement throughout the Early Childhood curriculum.
 We work in partnership with organization such as Sitar Arts Center, Washington Performing Arts, Imagination Stage, and DC Arts and Humanities Education Collaborative to bring in visiting artists and provide meaningful field trips to all our PreK 3 / PreK 4 students.
 Additionally, all of our Pre-K students participate in music class each week and our Kindergarten students attend both music and visual art classes.

 Elementary Arts Education

 At Bridges we see the importance of the arts as disciplines in their own right, as well as useful learning tools for deepening understanding in other subject areas.
 With this in mind, we expose students to learning opportunities within specific arts practices and also incorporate arts integration frameworks across subject areas, and especially emphasize this during our science & social studies Project Work block.

 Visual Arts Education

-Students in the elementary grades participate in visual arts education where they study the basic elements of art: line, shape, form, color, space, value, and texture.
+Students in grades K-5 participate in visual arts education where they study the basic elements of art: line, shape, form, color, space, value, and texture.
 The class focuses on the materials, techniques, and processes of visual arts, as well as theories and history within the visuals arts.
-Many of the art projects produced throughout the year are integrated with the science and social studies curriculum.
+Many of the art projects produced throughout the year are integrated with the science and social studies curricula.

-In the fall of 2016, we began our music education program at Bridges.
-All students, PreK - 4th grade, receive music education.
+All students, PreK - 5th grade, receive music education.
 Students learn basic music concepts, explore and learn about various instruments, and compose music.
 Like visual arts, teachers work together to integrate music into the core curriculum whenever possible.

 Arts Partnership Programs

-Bridges works in partnership with Sitar Arts Center and The Washington Performing Arts to bring meaningful enrichment programs to our students through in-school teaching artists residencies.
+Bridges works in partnership with organizations such as Sitar Arts Center, Imagination Stage, and The Washington Performing Arts to bring meaningful enrichment programs to our students through in-school teaching artists residencies.
 In 2016, we were able to offer 2nd graders, both in inclusion and special education classes, a 6 week movement program, and 3rd graders participated in a week-long drumming workshop.
 In 2017, we partnered with Imagination Stage to bring an integrated drama and science program to all of our Pre-K and Kindergarten students.